So this is what death feels like.

 She stared at his hand.
 The long, tanned fingers.
 His flesh felt warm against her.
 When was the last time a guy had chosen to touch her?
 Without, of course, the intent to kill?

 “Let go,” she ordered.

-Not that had her jerking back to face him fully, her brows lifted.
+His clipped response had her jerking back to face him fully as her eyebrows flew up.
 “Who are you?”

 His eyes narrowed.
 “I told you, I’m Adam Brody, and I—”

 “No.” That wasn’t what she meant.
 Time to try again.
 “What are you?”